Stockton Truck Accident Lawyer

 - Inadequate supervision and training of truck drivers

-Because I have extensive experience representing trucking accident victims, I recognize the importance of proactive steps to preserve and gather evidence in trucking litigation.
-While truck drivers are required to keep logbooks that track hours of service (HOS) to reduce the risk of fatigue-related tractor-trailer crashes, drivers often manipulate the entries or keep two sets of books.
-I analyze fuel receipts, “black box” data, lodging records, GPS data, and other information to expose falsified logbooks.
+We have extensive experience representing injured parties and families of decedents as personal injury attorneys.
+We recognize the importance of proactive steps to preserve and gather evidence in trucking litigation.
+While truck drivers must keep logbooks that track hours of service (HOS) to reduce the risk of fatigue-related tractor-trailer crashes, drivers often manipulate the entries or keep two sets of books.
+We analyze fuel receipts, "black box" data, lodging records, GPS data, and other information to expose falsified logbooks.

 - Spinal cord injuries (paraplegia, quadriplegia)